 If you are just starting out in the world of yoga, you may feel overwhelmed with so much information.
 Don't worry, yoga is a path of constant learning, and these yoga books for beginners will help you understand the basic principles and build a solid practice from the beginning.
 In them you will find clear explanations of asana, breathing and meditation, as well as tips on how to integrate yoga into your daily life in a simple and effective way.
 The important thing is not only to learn how to do the postures, but also to understand the philosophy and the positive impact it can have on your physical and mental well-being.

-Book Asana, Pranayama, Mudra Bandha in English
+Asana, Pranayama, Mudra Bandha

-• Swami Satyananda Saraswati (Author)
+by Swami Satyananda Saraswati

 Conscious body: Towards an integral yoga

 You can get started with Yoga for free with this Audible book.
 In addition, if you sign up from here you have 3 months free to listen to as many books and podcasts as you like.
+This book opened my eyes to a new way of understanding yoga.
+It focuses not only on the postures, but on how the body really works when practicing them, combining anatomy and yoga in a clear and accessible way.
+Ideal for deepening body awareness and preventing injuries.

 Dictionary of Yoga: History, practice, philosophy and mantras